laxmanclo/Omnidocs/README.md

 ## 🏗️ How It Works

-**DocFusion** organizes document processing tasks into modular components.
+**OmniDocs** organizes document processing tasks into modular components.
 Each component corresponds to a specific task and offers:

 1. **A Unified Interface:** Consistent input and output formats.
 2. **Model Independence:** Switch between libraries or models effortlessly.